RibosomeCRCL/ribomethseq-nf/README.md

 # ribomethseq-nf

 `ribomethseq-nf` is a [nextflow](https://www.nextflow.io/) pipeline dedicated to RiboMethSeq data processing.
-It generates counts and quality control data.
+It generates quality control data and counts, which can be directly used for further analyses using the rRMSAnalyzer package.

 ### Versions